Steve Christoff: Professional career

 Christoff was selected 24th overall in the 1978 NHL Entry Draft by the Minnesota North Stars.
 He joined the North Stars for 20 games after the Olympics, scoring eight goals and 15 points.
 The next year, he suited up for 56 games, netting 26 goals and 39 points and was one of the Stars' best performers as Minnesota lost the 1981 Stanley Cup finals to the New York Islanders.
 He also participated in the 1981 Canada Cup tournament as a member of Team USA.
 In 1981–82, Christoff appeared in 69 games, scoring 26 goals and 55 points, a career high.
 Although he was an extremely popular figure in Minnesota, Christoff was traded to the Calgary Flames for the 1982–83 season, but he was used in just 45 games, scoring nine goals and 17 points.
 In 1983–84, Christoff played his final season in the NHL, with the Los Angeles Kings, starting 58 games.

 Post hockey career

-Christoff recently retired as an airline pilot for Minneapolis-based Endeavor Air since retiring from hockey.
+Christoff recently retired as an airline pilot for Minneapolis-based Mesaba Airlines (later Endeavor Air) since retiring from hockey.

 He was named one of the 50 greatest players in University of Minnesota hockey history as part of "Legends on Ice" tribute in 2001.

 In popular culture

 In the 1981 TV movie about the gold medal-winning hockey team entitled Miracle on Ice, Christoff's character is played by Rick Rockwell, but is not listed in the film's credits.
-The model for the Hobey Baker Award trophy was Steve Christoff, who played for Richfield Minnesota High School, the University of Minnesota, the 1980 U.S. Olympic hockey team and in the NHL.

 Scott Johnson portrayed Christoff in the 2004 Disney film Miracle.

+Christoff was also the model for the Hobey Baker Award trophy.